stefanfluck/palmpy/README.md

 # changes in dev branch
 - automatic shift of nest lower left corner coords if they are invalid
+- land use data for vegetation and pavements can be provided as one file under the bb path.
+For that, set `surf_data_mode` in namelist to 'together'.
+- land use data can be provided as tiff. the code checks for file endings tif(f) or shp.
+- option to have discrete `zt` rounded to `zres` value.
+- added mapdialect for LULC land use dataset from Uni Geneva 2018 (https://doi.org/10.3390/land11050615)
 - parameters.txt now contains formatted, ready to copy/paste text for p3d files
 - parameters.txt contains domain_layouts variable ready to copy.
 - probes: names can be set, and only put to parameters.txt if they are within a certain domain